Skip to main content

 s-Nebula develops terahertz technologies based on magnetic materials and spintronic phenomena that can have an impact on high frequency communications, non-destructive testing and ellipsometry.
 The project gathers expertise from France, Germany, Sweden and Czech Republic to face challenges in materials growth, terahertz spectroscopy, device modelling and evaluation as well as technological integration for industrialisation.

 The TeraHertz (THz) frequency band represents a spectral window that offers rich opportunities for advanced applications in many fields, e.g. industrial quality control, spectroscopy, imaging, medical diagnostics, security, telecommunication and high-speed electronics.
 However, the development of THz technology is currently hampered by the limitations of available technological paradigms and there is an urgent need for a radically new THz technological framework.
 Recently, starting with pioneering work of consortium members, optically-driven spin based THz (s-THz) emitters were demonstrated, based on optically triggered spin currents and spin-to-charge conversion.
 A typical s-THz emitter is a nanometer-thick metallic heterostructure consisting of ferromagnetic (FM) and strongly spin-orbit-coupled nonmagnetic (NM) materials (see Fig 1).
 Pumping the s-THz emitter by a fs laser pulse leads to ultrafast demagnetization, followed by the emission of spin-current pulse converted by the inverse spin-Hall effect into an electric-dipole type emission of a broadband THz pulse (> 20 THz) into the optical far field.
 This s-THz emission possesses an efficiency matching state-of-the-art THz standards.
-In s-Nebula, we propose to combine recent development in the fields of spintronic with the expertise from THz technologist to address the full THz chain.
+In s-Nebula, we combined developments in the fields of spintronic with the expertise from THz technologist to address the full THz chain.
 The s-Nebula approach thus relies in both exploring new materials and new device geometries to enhance s-THz emission efficiency, together with developing new s-THz functionalities.
-The s-NEBULA project will provide cutting-edge solutions to solve bottleneck scientific issues in the THz field motivated by clear needs in target applications, such as variable-baseline broadband pulsed emitters and voltage-controlled compact detectors for non-destructive testing (NDT), intrinsically-modulated CW emitters for communication and programmable-polarization emitter for ellipsometry measurements.

-During the first year, s-Nebula consortium harnessed the necessary synergies among its members and developed suitable protocols for validating s-THz emission efficiencies.
-The consortium screened and benchmarked a large number of heavy metal (HM)/ferromagnet (FM) heterostructures with a state-of-the art s-THz emitter from the JGU partner.
-Combining theory and experiments, the CNRS and UU partners established important figure of merits for the efficiency of the THz emission in (HM)/ferromagnet(FM) heterostructures.
+In the first part of the project, s-Nebula consortium first harnessed the necessary synergies among its members and developed suitable protocols for validating s-THz emission efficiencies.
+The consortium has screened and benchmarked a large number of heavy metal (HM)/ferromagnet (FM) heterostructures with a state-of-the art s-THz emitter from the JGU partner.
+Combining theory and experiments, the CNRS partners established an important figure of merit for the efficiency of the THz emission in (HM)/ferromagnet(FM) heterostructures.
 In parallel, UU and VSB modelled the mechanisms being THz emission in different types of heterostructures and identified some topological insulators as promising systems for THz spin-to-charge conversion.
-In the second reporting period, the consortium has thus developped various approaches to enhance the output power of standard STEs, and obtained a first increase by a factor 5.
-Regarding the development of new functionalities for s-THz emitters, the objective of continuous THz emission was demonstrated first at 300 GHz, and then up to 1 THz.
-Furthermore, static 360° polarization control was achieved and a modulation at rate of 100 khz was achieved.

 THz emission from a spintronic emitter based on a nm thick bilayer FM/HM